 Homework assignments MUST be submitted OVER THE INTERNET to the Logic 2010 database directly.
 So make sure that your computer is connected to the internet before you submit your homework to the database.
-Your work will be automatically recorded in the database.
+Your work will be automatically recorded in the database, which is maintained by programmers at UCLA.